Application Component Templates

 %(device_name)s, %(discovered_listening_ip)s, %(listening_port)s, %(app_template_name)s

-Device42 Details
+Device42 Details Section

-- Enter What is impacted by the application component.
+- Enter What is impacted by the Application Component.

 - Select or add the Responsible Customer or Department.

-- Enter any Tags you want for the application component.
+- Enter any Tags you want for the Application Component.

 Custom Fields